-DescriptionThe Kootenay Trout Hatchery rears up to 3 million baby trout each year to enhance recreational fishing opportunities.
+The Kootenay Trout Hatchery rears up to 3 million baby trout each year to enhance recreational fishing opportunities.
 The species raised here are Rainbow, Cutthroat trout, Brook Char and Kokanee to enhance recreational fishing opportunities.
 In addition, the red-listed White Sturgeon are raised here for conservation purposes.

 Located 45 kilometres (28 mi) east of Cranbrook, on the east side of the Kootenay River, this hatchery is one of six that is owned and operated by the Freshwater Fisheries Society of British Columbia.

-There is also a stocked fishing pond on-site for new anglers to practice their skills in catch and release angling.
+There is also a stocked fishing pond on-site for children and new anglers to practice their skills in catch and release angling.
 Rods are available for loan and a guide can help get visitors set up for fishing.

 Learn to Fish Programs can be arranged in advance, which include a guided tour of the facility.